Continuum Limit of Dendritic Deposition: Theory and Methods

 as we take $\dt \to 0$.
 For this reason, the sticking probability is effectively a convergence parameter like the timestep rather than a physical parameter like the rate constant.

-We verified the timestep convergence of our simulations by evaluating the critical radius (defined in Sec.~\ref{subsec:critical_radius}) at various values of the \textda number.
+We verified the timestep and cutoff distance convergence of our simulations by evaluating the critical radius (defined in Sec.~\ref{subsec:critical_radius}) at various values of the \textda number.
 More information about this procedure can be found in Sec.~\ref{si:brownian}.